Computation of Miura surfaces with gradient Dirichlet boundary conditions: Conclusion

 \section{Conclusion}

-In this paper, the existence of solutions to the constrained system of equations describing a Miura surface are proved under specific boundary conditions that still leave some freedom for design choices, see Figure \ref{fig:BC}.
-Then, a numerical method based on a mixed formulation, Taylor--Hood elements, and a Newton method is introduced to approximate Miura surfaces.
-The method is proved to converge in $H^1$ norm in the space discretization parameter $h$ and a convergence order of two is observed in practice.
+In this paper, the existence of solutions to the constrained system of equations describing a Miura surface are proved under some hypotheses.
+Then, a numerical method based on a stabilized formulation, $\mathbb{P}^1$--Lagrange elements, and a Newton method is introduced to approximate Miura surfaces.
+The method is proved to converge in $H^1$-norm in the space discretization parameter $h$ and a convergence order of two is observed in practice.
 Some numerical tests are performed and show the robustness of the method.
 Future work includes studying the constrained nonlinear hyperbolic PDE derived by homogenizing the eggbox pattern, as in \cite{nassar2017curvature}.